- Home

 What treatments are available?

-Common treatments include chemotherapy, radiation therapy, surgery, targeted therapy, hormone therapy, and immunotherapy.
+Common treatments to control the cancer and relieve side effects include chemotherapy, radiation therapy, surgery, targeted therapy, hormone therapy and immunotherapy.
 These may be used alone or in combination.
-These treatments are often used as part of palliative treatment.
-Sometimes treatment is also available through clinical trials.

 Treatments can be used for different reasons, so talk to your health care team about the aim of each treatment.
 For further details, see Treatment for advanced cancer.